HEALTH-PARIKSHA: Assessing RAG Models for Health Chatbots in Real-World Multilingual Settings: Methodology

-The real-world test data was collected by our collaborators as part of an ongoing research effort that designed and deployed a medical chatbot, hereafter referred to as \textsc{HealthBot}, to patients scheduled for cataract surgery at a large hospital in urban India.
-An Ethics approval was obtained from our institution prior to conducting this work, and once enrolled in the study and consent was obtained, both the patient and their accompanying family member or attendant were instructed on how to use \textsc{HealthBot} on WhatsApp.
+\paragraph{Data} The real-world test data was collected by our collaborators as part of an ongoing research effort that designed and deployed a medical chatbot, hereafter referred to as \textsc{HealthBot}, to patients scheduled for cataract surgery at a large hospital in urban India.
+An Ethics approval was obtained from our institution before conducting this work, and once enrolled in the study and consent was obtained, both the patient and their accompanying family member or attendant were instructed on how to use \textsc{HealthBot} on WhatsApp.
 Through this instructional phase, they were informed that questions could be asked by voice or by text, in one of 5 languages - English, Hindi, Kannada, Tamil, Telugu.
 The workflow of chatting with \textsc{HealthBot} was as follows: Patients sent questions through the WhatsApp interface to \textsc{HealthBot}.
-Their questions were transcribed automatically (using a speech recognition system) and translated (using an off-the-shelf translator) into English if needed, after which GPT-4 was used to to produce an initial response by performing RAG on the documents in the knowledge base (KB, see below).
-This initial response was passed to doctors who reviewed, validated, and if needed, edited the answer.
-The doctor approved answer is henceforth referred to as the ground truth (GT) response associated with the patient query.
+Their questions were transcribed automatically and later translated using an off-the-shelf translator \cite{gala2023indictrans,gumma-etal-2025-towards, nllbteam2022languageleftbehindscaling} into English if needed, after which GPT-4 was used to produce an initial response by performing RAG on the documents in the knowledge base (KB).
+This initial response was passed to doctors who reviewed, validated, and, if needed, edited the answer.
+The doctor-approved answer is referred to as the ground truth (GT) response associated with the patient query.